 In the Government’s research and innovation bill 2020, Forte was commissioned to establish a ten-year national research programme on mental health.
 The programme will deal with children’s and young people’s mental health, prevention and early interventions in mental illness, suicide prevention and coordinated interventions for people with severe psychiatric problems.

 The new research is expected to increase the understanding of why mental illness increases in society and develop methods and treatments to reduce the extent and alleviate the consequences of mental illness and deseases such as post-traumatic stress disorder (PTSD), anxiety, fatigue syndrome, depression, schizophrenia or personality disorder.

-During the autumn of 2021 Forte will focus on gathering input from experts, authorities, civil organizations and other actors, to better understand existing societal challenges and knowledge gaps.
-An open consultation to invite interested parties to participate and influence research on mental health will also be organised.
+During the autumn of 2021 Forte gathered input from experts, authorities, civil organizations and other actors, to better understand existing societal challenges, needs and knowledge gaps.
+We have also held an open consultationon on our homepage to invite interested parties to participate and influence research on mental health .